-Increase School Capital Outlays Limit S.3460-A (Gaughran)/A.4122-A (Thiele)
+Increase School Capital Outlays Limit S.2990 (Harckham)/A.1459 (Thiele)

-THE COUNCIL SUPPORTS this proposal to increase the limit on the value of school district construction projects eligible for expedited state reimbursement.
+THE COUNCIL SUPPORTS increasing the limit on the value of school district construction projects eligible for expedited state reimbursement.

 This legislation would increase from \$100,000 to a minimum of \$250,000 and a maximum of \$500,000 the value of school district construction projects which may be reimbursed through state Building Aid as "capital outlays."